Action (physics)

 What is the action, intuitively?

 I see it as the amount of thing that has been done when the system flows.
-For example, when a system given by a particle in two dimensions is in a state with momentum p=(1,0), a velocity vector (virtual displacement) of v=(0,1) would yield a infinitesimal action
+For example, when a system given by a particle with two degrees of freedom is in a state with momentum p=(1,0), a velocity vector (virtual displacement) of v=(0,1) would yield a infinitesimal action

 λ(v)=pdq(v)=0